Write Requests

 Source of Truth

 Propexo does not act as the source of truth.
 Instead, we rely on each PMS to maintain accurate records.
 This means that when you write data to Propexo’s API, we will pass the request along to the PMS.
 The data in Propexo’s caching layer will remain in it’s original form (prior to your update) until we receive the updated record back from the PMS during your next sync window.
-For our enterprise customers, we request an updated version of that record right away so that the cached data in Propexo is as fresh as possible.
+We request an updated version of that record right away so that the cached data in Propexo is as fresh as possible.
 Since this is not enabled for all models across all PMSs, please ask us about this feature for your use case.

 Generic Endpoints

-) requests.
+As a unified API solution, Propexo offers generic endpoints for all write (POST & PUT) requests.
 This means that you can use the same endpoint, regardless of the Property Management System.
 However, different PMSs require or restrict different sets of data in the request payload which introduces an element of complexity in maintaining a single entry point.
 To address this, Propexo has developed some utilities (outlined below) to help with your development process.

 How do generic endpoints work?

 Generic endpoints are designed to be a single point of entry across all Property Management Systems.
-For example, if you want to update a value on the applicant
+For example, if you want to update a value on the applicant model, you would request a PUT to /applicants/{id}.
+Under the hood, Propexo will perform a lookup in our database to determine which PMS is associated with the passed id, and we will automatically proxy the request to the appropriate PMS.
+We will then validate your request payload against that specific PMSs requirements for updating an applicant.

 Generic Endpoint Utilities